maxuepo/LeetCode/readme.md

 # Introduction
-This is the repository for my leetcode solution.
+This is the repository for my leetcode solutions.

 | problems     | difficulty level    | links |